 - Transfer credits from another institution accepted by Occidental College are counted when measuring the maximum time frame to complete the degree.
 Occidental does not accept for credit any transfer grades lower than 2.0.
-Consult the Occidental Catalog for information about how transfer credits are evaluated.
+Consult the Occidental College Course Catalog for information about how transfer credits are evaluated.

 - Students who pursue a double major or a minor are expected to complete all degree requirements within the 128 unit time frame.